 ALBANY, NY — June 13, 2018 – The U.S. Senate Agriculture Committee released its version of the 2018 Farm Bill, which presents an opportunity for the Senate to strengthen the national commitment to reducing hunger and supporting agriculture.
 On behalf of the Feeding New York State, Anita Paley, Executive Director, has released the following statement:

-“The Food Bank Association of New York State applauds Committee leaders for working together to develop a bipartisan Farm Bill to avoid dramatic cuts to the Supplemental Nutrition Assistance Program (SNAP), but unfortunately, the legislation – as currently drafted – falls short of making necessary investments in food assistance programs to help those in our communities facing hunger.
+“Feeding New York State of New York State applauds Committee leaders for working together to develop a bipartisan Farm Bill to avoid dramatic cuts to the Supplemental Nutrition Assistance Program (SNAP), but unfortunately, the legislation – as currently drafted – falls short of making necessary investments in food assistance programs to help those in our communities facing hunger.

 Our membership sees firsthand the struggles facing families, seniors, veterans, and children throughout New York State when they are food insecure, and we know that our collective effort to reduce hunger relies upon strong federal nutrition programs.
 For every meal provided by our membership, the Supplemental Nutrition Assistance Program (SNAP) provides 12.

 We applaud the fact that the legislation recognizes the importance and effectiveness of the SNAP program and does not include provisions to limit access to the program or reduce benefits.
 Additionally, the bill proposes changes that will improve SNAP program operations, including providing states the ability to view practically real-time data about whether SNAP applicants are receiving benefits in other states to prevent dual enrollment.
 The Senate bill stands in stark contrast to the House measure (H.R.
 2), which would devastate Americans facing hunger and leave our membership unable to fill the gap.